nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

       <td>Optional</td>
       <td>0..1</td>
       <td>
-        Include confidential and sensitive information in the response, this parameter has a default value of 'false'.
+        Include confidential and sensitive information in the response, this parameter has a default value of 'true'.
 This parameter can only be set to true if an appropriate `requested_scope` value is provided in the JWT, more guidance is available in the  <a href="integration_cross_organisation_audit_and_provenance.html#requested_scope-claim">Cross-organisation audit and provenance page</a>
         <p><i>Part parameter: may only be provided if <code>includeFullRecord</code> is set.</i></p>
       </td>
     </tr>